Table of Contents

 - Almost all medicines pass into breast milk in small amounts, most have no effect on the baby and can be used while breastfeeding.
 But there are few which can’t be used while breastfeeding.

 - Strict dieting or skipping meals is not recommended.
-While breastfeeding, it is best to lose the extra weight gradually, a loss of up to about 0.5 kilogram per week is suggested.
+While breastfeeding, it is best to lose the extra weight gradually, a loss of up to about 0.5 kilograms per week is suggested.